The Problem with Follow-Up Sequences

 How a Classic Sequence Works

-Nearly all email prospecting tools (Lemlist, La Growth Machine, Apollo, Outreach) rely on the same model: you import a contact list, write a sequence of 5 to 8 emails spaced a few days apart, and the tool automatically sends each message until it gets a reply or reaches the end of the sequence.
+Nearly all email prospecting tools (Lemlist, Apollo, Outreach) rely on the same model: import a contact list, write a sequence of 5 to 8 emails spaced a few days apart, and the tool automatically sends each message until it gets a reply or hits the end of the sequence.

 Why This Model No Longer Works

-Deliverability degrades.
 Every email sent without a reply sends a negative signal to anti-spam filters.
-Gmail, Outlook, and other email providers analyze recipient behavior: if the majority ignores your emails, your sender reputation drops.
-After a few weeks of intensive sequences, your emails land in spam, including those meant for genuinely interested prospects.
+Gmail, Outlook, and other providers analyze recipient behavior: if most people ignore your emails, your sender reputation drops.
+After a few weeks of intensive sequences, your emails land in spam, including the ones meant for genuinely interested prospects.

-Prospects are saturated.
-A B2B decision-maker receives on average 50 to 100 prospecting emails per week.
-Follow-up sequences contribute to that saturation.
-The 5th email in a sequence is not perceived as persistence; it is perceived as harassment.
+The saturation problem compounds that.
+A B2B decision-maker receives somewhere between 50 and 100 prospecting emails per week.
+The 5th email in a sequence isn’t read as persistence; it reads as harassment.

-Metrics are misleading.
-Sequences are evaluated on open and click rates, metrics that tracking pixels, image pre-loaders, and security bots completely distort.
-A 40% open rate does not mean 40% of prospects read your email.
+Metrics compound the illusion.
+Sequences get evaluated on open and click rates, two numbers that tracking pixels, image pre-loaders, and security bots completely distort.
+A 40% open rate does not mean 40% of your prospects read the email.

-Timing is random.
-The first email in a sequence is sent when YOU decide to launch the campaign, not when the PROSPECT has a need.
-The sequence hopes the prospect will have a need at some point during the 3-week run.
-It is a gamble.
+Then there’s timing.
+The first email in a sequence goes out when you launch the campaign, not when the prospect has a need.
+The sequence bets that a need will emerge at some point during the three-week run.
+That’s a gamble, not a strategy.

 The Rodz Approach: One Signal, One Message